Steve-George/steve-george.github.io/_pages/about.md

   - /about.html
 ---

 Tianyu Yin (尹天雨) is an undergraduate with the School of Electronic and Information Engineering, Soochow University ([Official website](http://web.suda.edu.cn/jiankang/index.html)).
+His research interest includes IC design and AIoT, especially their applications in embedded system development.